rajeshm7910/apigee-hybrid-templates/README.md

 - Edit apigee-cluster.yaml and edit apigee variables.
 These apigee variables are same as overrides.yaml except following changes

-  - *sslKeyPath is key, sslRootCAPath is root and sslCertPath is crt*
+  - *sslKeyPath is key, sslRootCAPath is root and sslCertPath is crt as we upload these keys*
   - *serviceAccount path doesn't need to be set to any values.
 This will be set when you deploy*
   - *gcpExternalIp property can be used to specify external LB for mart or ingress*